Introducing the world’s largest natural-language artificial intelligence model – the multi-lingual, multimedia-generating Wu Dao.

 Development of the AI, called Wu Dao, was led by Jie Tang, a professor in Tsinghua’s Department of Computer Science and Technology and vice director of academics at the Beijing Academy of Artificial Intelligence (BAAI).

-In essence, Wu Dao is an algorithm that studies datasets of images, video and natural-language text to reproduce statistical patterns that can generate coherent and relevant words and visuals, explains Tang.
+In essence, Wu Dao is a model that studies datasets of images, video and natural-language text to reproduce statistical patterns that can generate coherent and relevant words and visuals, explains Tang.

 It’s thought that Wu Dao and similar tools could eventually help streamline paperwork, and generate video captioning and press releases, among other things.
 Tang and his team have created start-up Zhipu.AI to further develop these uses.